 These tools can help you create a professional blog that brings readers back and allows you to earn money in multiple ways from one convenient place.

-1) Laptop
+1) A Solid Laptop

 2) WordPress.org

 WordPress.org, or self-hosted WordPress, is the most popular content management system in the world.
 In fact, 35% of the internet is powered through it.
-If you don’t already have a website for your blog, you’ll definitely want to set yourself up on WP.
+If you don’t already have a website for your blog, you’ll want to set yourself up on WP.
 It doesn’t cost a thing to get set up, though depending on how tech-savvy you are, you may want to skip ahead to the next item on our list to make the installation a bit easier.
 Although, if you’re confident in your abilities you can always try it yourself.

 3) Web Host

 Every website that’s up on the internet needs its space to exist, which is where your hosting provider comes into play.
 There are several good options out there, depending on what you need for your business.
-Plus, most hosts will have an option to auto-install WordPress so that you won’t need to take care of it separately.
+Plus, most hosts will have the option to auto-install WordPress so that you won’t need to take care of it separately.
 I’m a bit biased since I’m a fan, but I think Hostinger has some of the most affordable rates on the market, not to mention some pretty great customer service.
 You can read more about Hostinger and what they have to offer here.

-4) A Good Camera
+4) A Quality Camera

 5) Tripod

-If you’re just starting out and you don’t have a team working on your content, it’ll be up to you to shoot your own photos and videos.
-And, unless you want them all to look like you shot them yourself, you’ll definitely want to invest in a tripod.
+If you’re just starting and you don’t have a team working on your content, it’ll be up to you to shoot your photos and videos.
+And, unless you want them all to look like you shot them yourself, you’ll want to invest in a tripod.
 You may also want to consider a mini-tripod to stabilize your phone, if you use it for shooting, as well.
 You can find them in kits like this one where they come with a Bluetooth remote, too, which you can then attach to your larger tripod for some shooting scenarios.

-6) Lighting
+6) Good Lighting

 If you’ve already been taking photos and videos for your business, you’ve likely noticed how important it is to have good lighting on your subject.
-A studio lighting kit like this one on Amazon can really help transform the quality of your images and/or videos and make them look much more professional.
+A studio lighting kit like this one on Amazon can help transform the quality of your images and/or videos and make them look much more professional.

 7) Canva